 The Adult and Pediatric Divisions of Infectious Diseases coordinate an interdisciplinary program in Infectious Diseases for students.
-The requirements for the Infectious Diseases Track are identical to those of the Master Program in Epidemiology and Clinical Research except students:
+The requirements for the Infectious Diseases Track are identical to those of the Master's Program in Epidemiology and Clinical Research except students:

 - are not required to take EPI 251: Design and Conduct of Clinical Trials (encouraged, yet not required)

-- are required to take EPI 231: Epidemiology of Infectious Diseases; and
+- are required to take EPI 231: Epidemiology of Infectious Diseases

 - are required to take 6 credits from the list of Infectious Disease electives/selectives

 Infectious Disease Electives: